 2009-06-14 It's Alive!

 I've been working on some real cool stuff lately for Bowmaster Winter Storm (Introductory chapter to Bowmaster 2).
 I'm almost finished with version 0.0.1.7 which should add a bunch of new content (Dragons!) and fix some bugs.
 Stay tuned for this exciting new update.
 Soon I'll transition from Alpha to Beta and do a bit more to promote the game.
 Thanks for the feedback on any bugs you find.
 I'll do my best to fix them.
 Just a reminder... the game is not balanced yet.
-Right now I'm focussing on overall stability of the game so feedback on balancing issues should be deferred until after you've played the beta or final version.
+Right now I'm focusing on overall stability of the game so feedback on balancing issues should be deferred until after you've played the beta or final version.

 Wow it's been a while since my last post.
 And yes I do remember the quiet announcement.
 Just to remind people, winter doesn't really end until March 20 ;) But today is your lucky day because I've decided to release Winter Storm sometime this weekend.
 I can't say when exactly but this is how it will be released...
 It's kind of a new approach so pay attention.
 The game "Winter Storm" will be released as an exclusive "Alpha" site-locked to my website.
 This means you'll only be able to play it on my site.
 The reason for it is because it's still a work in progress.
 So what's an alpha?
 It's like a beta but the code is even more... fresh per se.
 I'll give more details and disclaimers when I post the game which will be here.
 After I post it, I will continue to update it most likely on a weekly basis, adding new features and content while fixing bugs and balance issues.
 Now go tell all your friends about it and Stay tuned!